-State spending adequacy profiles
+Visualization: spending adequacy

 Select a state from the menu below.
 The graph will display five sets of two bars:

-- Required spending (red bars): how much the state would have to spend for its students to achieve national average test scores, by poverty quintile;
+- Required spending (red bars): how much the state would have to spend for its students to achieve national average test scores, by district poverty quintile;

-All data are from 2017.
+All data are from 2018.
 The data for these graphs are from our National Education Cost Model (NECM), part of our State Indicators Database.
 The District of Columbia is not included in this visualization because estimates are available for only one of the five poverty quintiles.
-To convert the visualization to a PDF or graphic, use the download button at the bottom.
+In addition, there are no data for Hawaii, as the state consists of a single school district.

-Visualization by Bilan Jama and Emilee O’Brien
+Visualization by Bilan Jama, Emilee O’Brien, and Lauren Schneider